ROCm/rocPRIM/docs/reference/ops_summary.rst

 ================

 * ``sort`` rearranges the sequence by sorting it.
 It could be according to a comparison operator or a value using a radix approach
+* ``nth_element`` places the nth element in its sorted position, with elements less-than before, and greater after, according to a comparison operator.
 * ``exchange`` rearranges the elements according to a different stride configuration which is equivalent to a tensor axis transposition
 * ``shuffle`` rotates the elements